Total organic carbon: Measurement

-The first stage is acidification of the sample for the removal of the IC and POC gases.
-The release of these gases to the detector for measurement or to the air is dependent upon which type of analysis is of interest, the former for TC-IC and the latter for TOC (NPOC).

 Acidification

 Addition of acid and inert-gas sparging allows all bicarbonate and carbonate ions to be converted to carbon dioxide, and this IC product vented along with any purgeable organic carbon (POC) that was present.

 Oxidation

 The second stage is the oxidation of the carbon in the remaining sample in the form of carbon dioxide (CO2) and other gases.
 Modern TOC analyzers perform this oxidation step by several processes: